Level class (Gantt)

 Name Type Description

-Returns the label's alignment The exontrol.AlignEnum type supports the following values:
+The Align property of exontrol.AlignEnum type, supports the following values:

 • exAlignTop (0x00), justifies the object to the top of the rectangle